 Azad’s founder Meenu Vadera has spent 26 years working internationally and in India on a range of women’s rights issues (reproductive rights, land rights, governance, violence against women, HIV/AIDs, conflict situations etc.).
 Meenu worked with Action Aid in Uganda as Country Director, before founding Azad Foundation.
 Srinivas Rao is the Director of Men for Gender Justice Program funded by EMpower.
 He participated in EMpower’s Learning Journey on Non-Traditional Income Generation for Women, and has worked on rural and urban development and local self-government in Delhi and Chhattisgarh.

-EMpower’s 6th grant to Azad Foundation will enable 220 men to complete gender trainings to become active advocates in their community to prevent Gender Based Violence (GBV) and promote non-traditional income generation (NTIG) opportunities for girls through community-based interventions.
+EMpower's 9th grant to Azad Foundation is enabling the foundation to support 330 males (15 to 20) to complete gender trainings to become active advocates of Gender Equity in their community.
+These advocates will be equipped with knowledge and basic skills to prevent Gender Based Violence and promote non-traditional income generation (NTIG) opportunities for women through community-based initiatives.

 Primary Location: New Delhi